Rhodes: Prehistory

-The island was inhabited in the Neolithic period although little remains of this culture.
+During the Late Pleistocene, the island was inhabited by an unnamed species of dwarf elephant.
+The island has been inhabited by humans since at least the late Neolithic, as evidenced by remains found at Kalythies cave on the northeast of the island.

+Early Bronze Age

+At the end of the 3rd millennium BC, during the Early Bronze Age, major urban settlements began to develop on Rhodes, such as Asomatos, which is the earliest known urban centre on the island.
+Duck shaped vases found at Asomatos suggest contact with Cyprus as well as elsewhere in the Aegean region during this time.

+Middle Bronze Age

-Minoan Era
+Minoan period

-In the 16th century BC, the Minoans came to Rhodes.
-Later Greek mythology recalled a Rhodian race called the Telchines and associated the island of Rhodes with Danaus; it was sometimes nicknamed Telchinis.
+The Minoan Civilisation established a settlement at Tiranda on the northwest of the island during the 16th century BC, presumably to facilitate trade.

+Late Bronze Age

-Mycenaean Era
+Mycenaean period

-In the 15th century BCE, Mycenaean Greeks invaded.
+In the 15th century BC, Mycenaean Greeks invaded.
 After the Bronze Age collapse, the first renewed outside contacts were with Cyprus.

 In Greek legend, Rhodes was claimed to have participated in the Trojan War under the leadership of Tlepolemus.

-Archaic Era
+Iron Age

-In the 8th century BC, the island's settlements started to form, with the coming of the Dorians, who built the three important cities of Lindos, Ialyssos and Kameiros, which together with Kos, Cnidus and Halicarnassus (on the mainland) made up the so-called Dorian Hexapolis (Greek for six cities).
+In the 8th century BC, the island's settlements started to form, with the coming of the Dorians, who built the three important cities of Lindus, Ialysus and Camirus, which together with Kos, Cnidus and Halicarnassus (on the mainland) made up the so-called Dorian Hexapolis (Greek for six cities).

 In Pindar's ode, the island was said to be born of the union of Helios the sun god and the nymph Rhodos, and the cities were named for their three sons.
 The rhoda is a pink hibiscus, native to the island.
 Diodorus Siculus added that Actis, one of the sons of Helios and Rhode, travelled to Egypt.
 He built the city of Heliopolis and taught the Egyptians astrology.

 In the second half of the 8th century BC, the sanctuary of Athena received votive gifts that are markers for cultural contacts: small ivories from the Near East and bronze objects from Syria.
-At Kameiros on the northwest coast, a former Bronze Age site, where the temple was founded in the 8th century BC, there is another notable contemporaneous sequence of carved ivory figurines.
-The cemeteries of Kameiros and Ialyssos yielded several exquisite exemplars of the Orientalizing Rhodian jewelry, dated in the 7th and early 6th centuries BC.
+At Kameiros on the northwest coast, a former Bronze Age site, At the site where the temple was established in the 8th century BC, archaeologists have identified an additional contemporaneous sequence of carved ivory figurines.
+The cemeteries of Kameiros and Ialyssos have also produced several notable examples of Orientalizing Rhodian jewelry, which are generally dated to the 7th and early 6th centuries BC.